-CA issues CRLs periodically, even if there are no changes to be made, to ensure timeliness of information.
+CA issues CRLs periodically, even if there are no changes to be made, to ensure the timeliness of the information.
 Certificate status information may be issued more frequently than the issuance frequency described below.
-CA ensures that superseded certificate status information is removed from the PKI Repository upon posting of the latest certificate status information.
+CA ensures that superseded certificate status information is removed from the PKI Repository upon posting the latest certificate status information.

-CA publishes CRLs not later than the next scheduled update.
+CA publishes CRLs before the next scheduled update.

-CA issue CRLs at Least once every 24 hours with minimum validity of 7 days.
+CA issue CRLs at least once every 24 hours with a minimum validity of 7 days.

-In addition, CA issues CRLs and posts the CRL immediately if a certificate is revoked for the reason of key compromise.
+In addition, CA issues CRLs and posts the CRL immediately if a certificate is revoked for the reason of a key compromise.